 Hernia Mesh Complications

 Hernia mesh is a medical device designed to strengthen weakened or damaged tissue following hernia surgery.
 Some varieties of this device have been shown to cause complications such as organ perforation, bowel obstruction, and chronic pain.
 If you or a loved one has been injured as a result of hernia mesh complications, personal injury attorney Rocky Walton in Arlington, TX, can fight for the compensation you deserve.
-If you think you may have grounds for a hernia mesh lawsuit, please call (817) 429-4299 to schedule a free case review.
+If you think you may have grounds for a hernia mesh lawsuit, please call or text (817) 429-4299 to schedule a free case review.

 What is Hernia Mesh?